Skip to main content

 Craft a short skirt for your bookshelf by repurposing a doll bed skirt sewing pattern.
 If you aren’t the best at sewing, reuse an old bed skirt by fitting it onto your bookshelf.
 This way, you conceal your bulky printer without having to buy more furniture.
 Another easy solution is putting up plain fabric to use as a curtain of sorts.
 Heavy-duty double-sided tape should keep the fabric in place.
 Using fabric is also an ideal option if you want a nonpermanent, cost-friendly fix.

-Corner L-shape desk
+Corner desk with drawers

 Keep it in a drawer